 The characteristics of a flexure limb deformity, commonly referred to as club foot, are easy to identify.
 Growth rings are wider at the heel, the toe is usually dished, the hoof is high on the heel and the coffin joint axis is broken forward.
 Radiographs often reveal that the coffin bone is deformed or remodeled.
 But what causes it?

 One of the more common hind end problems that vets and farriers see is associated with negative plantar angles.
 This issue can present itself as a subtle limitation in performance to outright lameness.

 The life of one of the most promising racehorses of our time was cut short in 2006 after a long struggle to recover from a shattered fetlock.

-Barbaro’s injury at the Preakness Stakes and the heroic attempts to save him by the New Bolton Center at University of Pennsylvania School of Veterinary Medicine drew a lot of attention to the question of why so many young performance horses suffer from broken bones and ruptured tendons.
+Barbaro’s injury at the Preakness Stakes and the New Bolton Center's heroic attempts to save him drew a lot of attention to the question of why so many young performance horses suffer from broken bones and ruptured tendons.
 Are these kinds of injuries inevitable?
 Should we give up trying to solve this problem?

 Farriers know too well how the effects of weather and where a horse is kept greatly affect the overall health of that horse’s hooves.
 Often, that familiarity comes because farriers must deal with the problems that result.

 Hoof flare is one of the most common issues facing farriers today.
 Yet as often as it’s seen, hoof flare is also potentially crippling to the horse.
 Recognizing hoof flare and treating it can be crucial to keeping your clients’ horses healthy and sound.